 Interview with Evacomics, a Singaporean manga artist

-Born and raised in Singapore, Evangeline Neo has been drawing webcomics since 2007.
+Born and raised in Singapore, Evangeline Neo has drawn webcomics since 2007.
 She is better known online as Evacomics, where she uploads satirical comic strips on Facebook, Instagram, and Twitter every Monday night.
 For loyal fans, you may know her through her webcomics on the cultural differences between Singapore and Japan.
 She calls them “comparison comic strips”, where some of her pieces went viral.
-She used to draw them while studying in Japan from 2013 to 2015, before transitioning to develop comics about her everyday life and passion for yoga.
-The inspiring manga artist tells us more about how she perceives the Japanese culture, how she defines her success and the hardships that she has dealt with from the past decade in this exclusive Evacomics interview at Ikeda Spa, while sharing her favourite Ikeda Spa treatments.
+She used to draw them while studying in Japan from 2013 to 2015 before transitioning to develop comics about her everyday life and passion for yoga.
+The inspiring manga artist tells us more about how she perceives Japanese culture, defines her success, and describes the hardships she has dealt with over the past decade in this exclusive Evacomics interview at Ikeda Spa while sharing her favourite treatments at Ikeda Spa.

 Evacomics Interview Question #1